Contact

 Year 11 – Boomerang Adventures City Experience

 A camping favourite amongst the students and staff of the College.
-A program that is in many ways unique, pushing the comfort zone and always impacts on our students profoundly.
+A program that is in many ways unique, pushing the comfort zone and always impacts our students profoundly.
 Students complete a range of Outdoor Educational activities, leadership and initiative challenges, workshopping with the homeless through our partners Hope Street Mission, sleeping on the streets in a safe and contained area and competing in an Amazing Race across the Sydney CBD.